52 Black former McDonald’s franchise owners are suing over discriminatory practices

 - Denying Black franchise owners the opportunity to buy stores in better neighborhoods, which are more financially successful.

 In the lawsuit, the 52 Black franchise owners are seeking $4 million to $5 million in compensation per store.
-The 52 plaintiffs in the case owned around 200 stores in total “before being forced to sell them over the last decade,” ABC reports.
-ABC News does not say why the Black franchise owners were forced to sell the stores.
+The 52 plaintiffs in the case owned around 200 stores in total “before being forced to sell them over the last decade.”
+The report does not say why the Black franchise owners were forced to sell the stores.

 Yet, while owning the stores, because of the alleged discriminatory practices by McDonald’s, the Black franchise owners say they averaged sales of $2 million per store, while the average McDonald’s store brought in $2.7 million annually between 2011 and 2016.

-Note: This post has been updated to correctly attribute the original report to Associated Press, not ABC News.